percy/percy-style/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependences.
+You do not need to include rubocop directly in your application's dependencies.
 Percy-style will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.